Package Leaflet: Information for the User

 Skin and subcutaneous tissue disorders | Common | Diarrhea |

-Very common | Skin rash, alopecia | |
+Skin and subcutaneous tissue disorders | Very common | Rash, alopecia |

 Renal and urinary disorders | Common | Urinary tract infection, urinary incontinence |

-General disorders and administration site conditions | Very common | Worsening, headache, asthenia, infection, fever, pain, abnormal healing |
+General disorders and administration site conditions | Very common | Worsening, headache, asthenia, infection, fever, pain, abnormal wound healing |

 Common | Abdominal pain, back pain, facial edema, chest pain, abscess, accidental injury, peripheral edema |

-Surgery in recurrent disease
+Surgery for recurrent disease

 Blood and lymphatic system disorders | Common | Anemia |